 Stick to what you know

 You know the rule about never doing anything on race day that you’ve not tried in training?
 Of course you do.
 That’s why you wouldn’t dream of setting off in a brand spanking new pair of trainers, or sports bra (you wouldn’t, would you?).
 But the rule also applies to food and drink.
-If you’ve never eaten jelly babies, mini Mars bars, orange segments or bananas on the run – or drunk energy gels – then politely decline them from well-meaning spectators, as you just don’t know how your body might react.
+If you’ve never eaten jelly babies, mini Mars bars, orange segments or bananas on the run – or consumed energy gels – then politely decline them from well-meaning spectators, as you just don’t know how your body might react.

 Watch your running step